 My per session fee is $200.

 Do You Accept And Bill My Insurance?

 You can quickly and easily verify your benefits here through my billing company O’Brien’s Billing.
 I accept some insurances both as an in network and out of network provider (OON).
 I am an in network provider with POMCO, Multiplan, PHCS, and ESI EAP.
 I often accept Aetna as an out of network provider.
 I do not accept medicaid or medicare as they and some other insurance companies only provide in network benefits.

 I am currently on the insurance panels as an in-network provider for:

 EBS-RMSCO/Lifetime Benefit Solutions

-(Most other insurance companies will cover my services as an out-of-network provider including BCBS and Aetna, exclusions include: Medicaid, Medicare, and Tricare – benefit coverage varies)
+(Most insurance companies will cover my services as an out-of-network provider including BCBS and Aetna, exclusions include: Medicaid, Medicare, and Tricare – benefit coverage varies)

 I accept all credit cards, checks, and cash payments.
 FSA and HSA accounts may also be used for payment.
 Payments are always due at the beginning of session.

 Contact me today and we can start to bring peace back into your life and home!